coar-repositories/registry/README.md

-# registry
+# Registry
-Design documents for an international registry of repository systems.
+Collaboration space for the design and development of an international registry of repository systems.